Alma Mater: Troy University

 Alma Mater: Appalachian State University

-Kezia Conyers is in her third season as the Lady Jets assistant basketball coach.
-In her first two seasons, she played a significant role in guiding the Lady Jets to consecutive Sweet Sixteen berths at the NJCAA National Tournament.
+Kezia Conyers is entering her sixth season as the Lady Jets assistant basketball coach.
+She has played a significant role in guiding the Lady Jets to consecutive Sweet Sixteen berths at the NJCAA National Tournament.
 Conyers is involved in all aspects of the women’s basketball program.
-During her first two seasons the Lady Jets compiled a 58-13 overall record.
+Under her guidance, the Lady Jets have compiled a 174-34 overall record .
 In addition to her coaching duties, Conyers is also an instructor here at South Georgia Tech, teaching Interpersonal Relations and Professional Development.

 Conyers has coaching experience on the high school and collegiate level.
 She previously was the guard development coach at Tallahassee Community College.
 She also was an assistant basketball coach and Intramural Director at Converse College in Spartanburg, SC as well as assistant coach at Maclay High School and FAMU High School in Tallahassee, FL.

-Conyers holds a Bachelor of Science degree in Criminal Justice from Appalachian State University in Boone, NC.
+Conyers holds a Bachelor of Science degree in Criminal Justice from Appalachian State University and has recently obtained her Masters of Science degree in Recreation and Sports Sciences from Ohio University.
 She had an outstanding basketball career as a player at Appalachian State.
 She was the Southern Conference Freshman of the Year for 2002 – 2003, was the ASU Women’s Basketball MVP for 2004 – 2005 and again in 2005 – 2006.
 Conyers was also the Southern Conference Player of the Month in February 2006, named an All Southern Conference Selection for 2005 – 2006, and was selected to the NCCSIA All-State team.
 She is currently ranked 13th all-time in scoring at Appalachian State University with 1,211 points.
 She was also a member of the WBCA Nike’s “So You Want To Be a Coach” program in April 2007.

 Conyers has been involved with numerous community service organizations such as Habitat for Humanity, The Spartanburg Soup Kitchen and the Big Bend Homeless Coalition.
 She is a member of the Women’s Basketball Coaching Association.